Skip to main content

 Installing the Contract

 Test functions use the ExecuteRequestBuilder to install a contract to be tested.
 In the counter tests, we use standard dependencies and the counter contract.
-Within the execution request, we specify the DEFAULT_ACCOUNT_ADDR established by our genesis builder as the account sending the Deploy.
+Within the execution request, we specify the DEFAULT_ACCOUNT_ADDR established by our genesis builder as the account sending the transaction.

 After building the ExecuteRequestBuilder (in this example, contract_installation_request), we process the request through builder.exec and then add and process other requests as necessary.